AviatrixSystems/Docs/HowTos/spokegw_external.rst

    In the current release (6.6), BGP must be enabled at the creation of the Spoke GW.
 Spoke GWs created pre-6.6 cannot be enabled with BGP.
 A Spoke GW enabled with BGP has a few restrictions compared to a non-BGP Spoke.
 See the section above "How does using a BGP-enabled spoke to an external device work?" for information about restrictions.

-1. Log in to Aviatrix Controller.
+1. Log in to the Aviatrix Controller.

 2. From the sidebar, expand the Multi-Cloud Transit option, and then select **Setup**.